spiral/docs/http/routing.md

 > `/demo` will trigger not-found error as `DemoController` does not defines method `index`.

 The default web-application bundle sets this route [as default](https://github.com/spiral/app/blob/master/app/src/Bootloader/RoutesBootloader.php#L42).
-You don't need to create route for any of the controllers added to `App\Contoller`, simply use `/controller/action` urls to access needed method.
-If no action is specified the `index` will be used by default.
-The routing will be made to the public methods only.
+You don't need to create a route for any of the controllers added to `App\Contoller`, simply use `/controller/action` URLs to access the required method.
+If no action is specified, the `index` will be used by the default.
+The routing will point to the public methods only.

 > You can turn the default route off once the development is over.